chp-legacy/chainpoint-services/node-audit-producer-service/README.md

 # chainpoint-node-audit-producer-service

-Audit Tierion Network Nodes that have registered as being publicly available.
+Audit Chainpoint Network Nodes that have registered as being publicly available.

 Audits performed include: